-in $H^*(\Bmax)$.
 Then the circle action can be deformed through loops in $\Ham(M,\omega)$ into a loop of smaller Hofer length.

 We can choose the deformation such that the positive Hofer length never exceeds the initial one and the negative Hofer length remains constant.
 Specifically, let $H$ denote the momentum map.
-For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonians remain greater than $H(\Bmax)-\alpha$ on the set $\{ m \in M \ | \ H(m) > H(\Bmax) - \alpha \}$ and coincide with $H$ outside this set. \end{quotation}
+For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonians remain between $H(\Bmax)-\alpha$ and $H(\Bmax)$ on the set $\{ m \in M \ | \ H(m) > H(\Bmax) - \alpha \}$ and coincide with $H$ outside this set. \end{quotation}

 {

 \begin{proof}[Proof of Theorem \ref{shorten w subbundle} and Remark~\ref{rk:shorten w subbundle}]